zeebe-io/zeebe-chaos/chaosDays/_posts/2020-07-30-experiment-without-exporters.md

+---
+layout: post
+title:  "Experiment without Exporters"
+date:   2020-07-30
+categories: chaos_experiment
+---

 # Chaos Day Summary

  * Run a chaos experiment without exporters

 ## Chaos Experiment

- We wanted to run a chaos experiment, which covers https://github.com/zeebe-io/zeebe-chaos/issues/20.
+ We wanted to run a chaos experiment, which covers [#20](https://github.com/zeebe-io/zeebe-chaos/issues/20).
- Furthermore it was recently asked in the forum whether it makes a difference performance wise to run a broker without exporters, see https://forum.zeebe.io/t/zeebe-low-performance/1356/17
+ Furthermore, it was recently asked in the forum whether it makes a difference performance wise to run a broker without exporters, see [here](https://forum.zeebe.io/t/zeebe-low-performance/1356/17)

 ### Expected